 In Jesus’ time, there were those who claimed to belong to the people of God but proved to not be good stewards of what he entrusted to them.
 They excluded and restricted people, demanded and extracted from them, and wasted those resources on themselves rather than show mercy to those in need.
-Perhaps the message is that the children of the light (the Church, the people of God) are not as diligent or committed to their mission and calling as are the children of the world (the Pharisees) in their pursuit of earthly goals.
+Perhaps the message of the parable of the steward is that the children of the light (the Church, the people of God) are not as diligent or committed to their mission and calling as are the children of the world (the Pharisees) in their pursuit of earthly goals.

 The Scripture says, “Deprive not the poor of his living” (Sirach 4:1).
 To deprive is to take what belongs to another…By this, we are taught that when we do not show mercy, we will be punished just like those who steal.

-What do some of the voices from the Armenian Church tradition have to say about the parable of the Unjust Steward?
+Now we turn to what some of the voices from the Armenian Church tradition say about the parable of the Unjust Steward.

 Nerses Lambronatsi (1153-1198)

 How does our account stand with God?
 What do we owe our Master?
 We owe Him in both body and soul, which in the parable are respectively symbolized as wheat and oil.
 Concerning the harmful things the body has enacted, if we cannot change our activities all at once, at least give up a portion.
 Even if it is moderate, initiate repentance and change your life by practicing good works, so that you will eventually become stronger in goodness.